AIBiology/aibiology.github.io/index.md

         <!-- /.panel-heading-->
         <div id="collapseA" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
-                Should a student wish to dispute any grade received in this class (other than simple addition errors), the dispute must be in writing (via email) and be submitted to the instructor within a week of receiving the grade.
+                Should a student wish to dispute any grade received in this class (other than simple addition errors), the dispute must be in writing (via email) and be submitted to the instructors within a week of receiving the grade.
                 <BR><BR>
                 The dispute should clearly set out the grade that the student believes the assignment should have received as well as why they believe that they should have received such a grade.
                 <BR><BR>
                 Some assignments may be resubmitted for revision.
-I may suggest a resubmission, or a student may ask for the opportunity to resubmit.
-My goal in allowing resubmission is to give students a chance to learn the material.
+We may suggest a resubmission, or a student may ask for the opportunity to resubmit.
+Our goal in allowing resubmission is to give students a chance to learn the material.
 A meeting to discuss the material is generally expected prior to resubmission.
             </div>
             <!-- /.panel-body -->
         </div>